 Oh process art fans, do I have a fab spring surprise for you…!
-This one comes courtesy of two of my favorite art friends, and if you’re not already following Julie Curtin on Instagram, and Joanna from The Blue Barn and Julie Curtin, you’re missing some AMAZING inspiration.
+This one comes courtesy of two of my favorite art friends, and if you’re not already following Julie Curtin on Instagram, and Joanna from The Blue Barn, you’re missing some AMAZING inspiration.
 These two masters-of-craft surprise me every day with their skill at turning everyday objects into amazingly attainable masterpieces, and let me show you why….

 Using Joanna’s directions for Cottontail Rabbits (three cheers for cotton balls!) and Julie’s paper plate flower instructions, we filled an afternoon with fun process art exploration to create these lovely spring works of art that knocked everyone’s socks off!
-For additional art exploration, we threw in our own twist – adding folk art details using cut paper and a glue resist method.
+For additional art exploration, we threw in our own twist – adding folk art details using cut paper and glue resist method.

 These folk-art-ish bunnies were such a fun & easy way to sneak in SO many valuable art lessons.
 You can make them as simple or complex as you’d like by incorporating more colors or details – the joy is in the process and exploration.
 And once you’ve completed these, stop by our new Alexander Calder-inspired spring sculptures for another awesomely fun art DIY!

 To make your own folk art bunnies you’ll need:

 Note: We prefer to shop locally or use what we have at home, but this list contains a few Amazon affiliate links for reference.
 As Amazon Associates, we make a small commission on qualifying purchases.*

 - White card stock or cardboard – a cereal box side works well (1 piece per bunny)

 - Our printable Folk Art Bunny Template PDF

 - Paint (I used acrylic, but you could use tempera or similar)

 - Construction paper (We used small pieces of black and yellow)